Why coat care is so important in autumn

 - Binds moisture in the coat, ideal after walks through rain and leaves.

-- Soothes irritated skin and protects against soreness.
+- Soothes irritated skin and protects against chafing.

-- Practical for sensitive areas such as the stomach, paws or skin folds.
+- Practical for sensitive areas such as the belly, paws or skin folds.

 Our conclusion – grooming is caring ♡🐾

-Thus, a necessity becomes a sign of love—and autumn becomes a season of closeness between humans and animals. 🍁🐾
+Thus, necessity becomes a sign of love – and autumn a season full of closeness between humans and animals. 🍁🐾

 ❓ FAQ – Dog grooming in autumn